JuliaMath/DoubleDouble.jl/README.md

 julia> float64(rem(big(u)*big(v),1.0))
 0.309711208618584
 ```
-However the `TwoFloat` version is all performed using ordinary floating point operations, and is approximately 1000x faster than the `BigFloat` version.
+However the `DoubleDouble` version is all performed using ordinary floating point operations, and is approximately 1000x faster than the `BigFloat` version.

 Example: correct rounding with non-exact floats
 ------------------------------------------------